How to Make a Car Insurance Claim in Singapore

 Whether you like it or not, you’ve got to buy car insurance to take your car on the road in Singapore and this is obviously for good reason.
 It only takes a mildly rainy day here to see accidents occurring all over the island.
 Whether you have chosen a policy from Aviva, FWD or the ever popular NTUC Car Insurance, knowing what to do if you were to get into an accident can make a difference to whether your car insurance claim is successful.

-If you’ve been a sensible driver, you might have been able to get away

-    with proudly earning your car insurance policy’s No Claim Discount (NCD)

-    year after year.
+If you’ve been a sensible driver, you might have been able to get away with proudly earning your car insurance policy’s No Claim Discount (NCD) year after year.

 Sometimes, accidents do happen.
-The thing about car insurance is that

-    claims will jeopardise your NCD.
+The thing about car insurance in Singapore is that claims will jeopardise your NCD.
 So what should you do?

-    might not involve another party, and it might just be a case of you

-    being a blur sotong.
-There’s a different set of considerations there

-    because making a car insurance claim will jeopardise your NCD.
-We look

-    at these two different scenarios here and what you should do.
+might not involve another party, and it might just be a case of you being a blur sotong.
+There’s a different set of considerations there because making a car insurance claim will jeopardise your NCD.
+We look at these two different scenarios here and what you should do.